Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 2 nights

-In the high season there’ll always be a party here, with beach bars surrounding the cove and a foam party held at Poda Boutique Hotel.
-The modern Colosseum Hotel located closeby is comfortable and quiet.
+In the high season there’ll always be a party, with beach bars surrounding the cove and a foam party held at Poda Boutique Hotel.

-My tip is to head to the southern or western sides of Ksamil for a quieter scene.
+Stay at the modern Colosseum Hotel , comfortable while still located close to the action.
+For a quieter scene, head to the southern or western sides of Ksamil.
 Arameras Beach Resort is the perfect place with villas, an infinity pool, and a beach tucked away from the crowds.

-The waters of Ksamil provide a magnificnet backdrop no matter what you do here.
-You can visit Butrint National Archeological Park, a trove of ruins from the Roman, Greek, and Medieval occupants of the former city.
-A mussel boat excursion departs closeby, while you can head to the lagoon to dine at the The Mussel House.
+The waters of Ksamil provide a magnificent backdrop no matter what you do here.
+Besides the beach you can visit Butrint National Archeological Park, a trove of ruins from the Roman, Greek, and Medieval occupants of the former city.
+A mussel boat excursion also departs closeby, while you can head to the lagoon and dine at the The Mussel House.

 Have an extra day?
-Gjirokaster, another UNESCO town with a stunning castle, is worth the day trip and on the way back you can take a dip in the Blue Eye, a natural swimming pool with impossibly clear water.
+Gjirokaster, another UNESCO town with a stunning castle, is worth the visit (although skippable if you visited Berat) and on the way back you can take a dip in the Blue Eye, a natural swimming pool with impossibly clear water.

 This action-packed itinerary condenses the best of Albania into a memorable week.
-The beauty of Albania lies in its unspoiled nature and rough edges so lace up your hiking boots, kick off your sandals at a secluded beach, and leave with a belly of mussels.
+The beauty of Albania lies in its unspoiled nature and rough edges, so lace up your hiking boots, kick off your sandals at a secluded beach, and leave with a full belly.

 Tips for traveling in Albania